 This is where it gets interesting.

-• IT and tech command the highest PMP salaries, particularly in digital transformation roles
+- IT and tech command some of the highest PMP salaries, particularly in digital transformation and AI-adjacent roles.

-• Government and defense contracting often require PMP as a prerequisite — it's not optional, it's a filter
+- Government and defense contracting often require PMP as a prerequisite.
+It's not a nice-to-have there, it's a filter.

-• Geographic variation is huge — San Francisco and Switzerland see 25%+ premiums, while other markets are more modest
+- Geographic variation is huge.
+San Francisco and Switzerland see 25%+ premiums.
+Other markets are more modest.

 That's not hype.
 That's math.